 MIT's Women's Community Center exists to promote community and empower all women students at MIT.
 We welcome students regardless of background, culture, race, religion, or sexual orientation and practices.
 We provide resources, events, and staff that are focused on developing and supporting women students.

-The Cheney Room is a great quiet place to study, take a nap, meet with a group, or just grab a moment.
+The Cheney Room is a great quiet place to study, meet with a group, or just grab a moment.
 The Cheney Room has bathrooms, a kitchen, a piano, and much more!
-ID access can be granted by the Student Activities Office in building W20-549 or by emailing firstname.lastname@example.org.
+ID access can be granted by the Student Activities Office by emailing firstname.lastname@example.org.
+Please allow 24 hours before access is granted.

 Among the many people and offices that support students, here are a few other places to start: